nealbob/nealbob.github.io/_posts/2015-8-7-parallelcomp2.md

 While Python allows for message passing (i.e., multiple processes) shared memory (i.e., multi-threading) is not possible due to the [Global Interpreter Lock](https://en.wikipedia.org/wiki/Global_Interpreter_Lock) (see this [earlier post]({% post_url 2014-12-5-parallelcomp %})).

 Relative to message passing, multi-threading is fast (and has lower memory requirements).
 The catch is that you can run into concurrency problems: where the different threads need to access the same memory locations at the same time.
-As such, multi-threading is best suited to performing large numbers of simple calculations: where the order in which the calculations are executed doesn't matter.
+As such, multi-threading is best suited to performing large numbers of simple calculations.
+In particular, where the order in which the calculations are executed doesn't matter.

 # A simple Cython example

 The perfect use case is applying a function element wise over a large array.
-Consider function \\( f\\)
+Lets say we want to apply the function \\( f\\) below to some array \\( X\\)

-<div>$$  f(x) = \begin{cases} e^x if & \mbox{if } x > 0.5 \\
+<div>$$  f(x) = \begin{cases} e^x if &\mbox{if } x > 0.5 \\
          0 & \mbox{if } otherwise \end{cases} $$</div>

 Below I have a Python version and a Cython version of \\( f\\) in the file thread_demo.pyx